TSuXinH/object_localization/README.md

 #### Target:

-Use deep-learning method to localize a cup
+Use deep-learning method to localize a cup, the dataset is excluded.